aabbtree77/esp32-vpn/README.md

 6. [RemoteXY](https://arduinouserinterface.com/products/remotexy), [Blynk IoT](https://play.google.com/store/apps/details?id=cloud.blynk&hl=en&gl=US&pli=1) mobile apps.
 Blynk I have placed above, while RemoteXY is [very limited](https://arduinouserinterface.com/products/remotexy).
 However, it does have a free web app docker container that one could host somewhere and then use it to control an ESP32 device.
 It seems to be more suitable for [LAN](https://www.youtube.com/watch?v=dyEnOyQS1w8&t=1s) rather than global connectivity.

-7. Connecting an ESP32 device to a PC/Linux board over Wi-Fi that runs an MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.
+7. Connecting an ESP32 device to a PC/Linux board over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

-8. Similar to option No.7, except running an MQTT broker on a router, e.g. [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction)...
-These router OSes (6-8MB .bin image size) are too custom and limiting.
+8. Similar to option No.7, except running the MQTT broker on a router, e.g. [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction)...
+These router OSes (6-8MB .bin image size) are too limiting.

 The 7th option is my choice.
-It is the most reliable and versatile, but it demands an extra PC/Linux board (PC-1 shown in the figure above).
+It is the most reliable one, but it demands an extra PC/Linux board (PC-1 shown in the figure above).

 In order to establish remote PC connections, I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 Both of them are FOSS (written in Go) based on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
 This stack provides [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without an external 3rd party service or static IP.
 It is very useful for the ability to ssh into any remote computer.